A question we've received several times is: "I'm tired all the time, what should I do? I think I'm exhausted."

 7. Avoid Stimulants

-Alcohol is one example that can be immediately felt when you're exhausted.
-Sometimes you feel the effects right away, sometimes you notice them after a few hours.
+Alcohol is one such example that can be felt immediately when exhausted.
+Sometimes you can feel it right away, sometimes you feel it after a few hours.

 8. Drink Water

-Drink plenty of water, water with lemon/lime, and herbal teas.
+Drink plenty of water, lemon/lime water, and herbal teas.

 How Often Should I Eat